msedgren/cursing_less_talon/README.md

 of the token at the specified color, shape, and key position.
 For example: `select until red circle red` will select from the current position until  the token with an r character with a red circle above it.
+- select color shape key until color shape key: select from the first token to the second token.
+For example: `select red square each until yellow circle air` will select from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.

 ### Copying
 - copy color shape key: copy the token at the specified color, shape, and key position.